netxms/netxms-doc/admin/concepts.rst

 All monitored network infrastructure is represented as a set of :term:`objects
 <Object>` in |product_name| monitoring system.
 Each object represents one
 physical or logical entity (e.g. host or network interface), or group of them (e.g. subnet, container).
 Objects are organized into hierarchical structure.
+An object can have several parents, e.g. a node can belong to multiple containers, subnets and templates.
+Structure can be modified either manually or automatically with the help of Auto-bind scripts.

 Each object has it's own access rights.
 Access rights are applied hierarchically on all children of object.
 For example if :guilabel:`Read` access right is granted to a user on a :guilabel:`Container`, then user has :guilabel:`Read`